seqfx/seqfx.github.io/p03 planetos.md

 ## Take inspired notes

-Whenever you‘re experiencing a **flow on inspiration** write a quick note for yourself by returning the app to portrait view and tapping on ”Write a Note” in the main menu (top left corner).
+Whenever you‘re experiencing a **flow on inspiration** write a quick note for yourself by returning the app to portrait view and tapping on ”Write a Note” in the main menu.

 All notes are stored in **your iCloud account** and are truly yours, no external storage involved.